y-ken/mod_rpaf/README.md

 ### Summary

-Apache-2.2 module for reverse proxy.
+Apache-2.2 module for reverse proxy forked from mod_rpaf-0.6. <br>
 Set `REMOTE_ADDR`, `HTTPS`, and `HTTP_PORT` from upstream proxy environment variables.

 ### What is the difference from original mod_rpaf-0.6.